ara3d/ara3d-studio/README.md

 ## Show your support

-We don’t accept donations.
 If you want to show your support for Ara 3D Studio please:
 - Open issues with clear repro steps and files when possible
 - Suggest features
 - Share feedback on workflows you’d like to streamline